Prosecco and Petals

 Pinterest and Etsy are great websites to get more inspiration on ideas by merely searching ‘ alternative wedding save the dates'.

-If you want well-coordinated wedding stationery, it is recommended to use the same provider for the invitations and seating plan board and using colours and fonts consistently.
+If you want well-coordinated stationery and last touches, it is recommended to use the same provider for the invitations and seating plan board and using colours and fonts consistently.
 Do remember though, do not expect that everyone else will notice your attention to detail.

 A postal Save the Day will give your guests a visual reminder of your wedding day and will often be stored somewhere as a reminder.
 To make sure that they arrive: